 - Recycled parts available: floppy drives, video cards, sound cards, modems, network cards, and more at a very low cost

 - Computer Recycling provides hands-on training and experience for people learning to repair, maintain and build computers.
-This provides a unique opportunity for practical hardware training in the industry standard CompTIA A+ certification.
+This provides a unique opportunity for practical hardware, software and soft-skills training.

 - Learn about computers, monitors, LANs, and operating systems.

 - People in some of our training programs can benefit from a loaned computer for use at home.